-If your cancer does come back at some point, your treatment options will depend on the where the cancer is, what treatments you’ve had before, and your current health and preferences.
+If your cancer does come back at some point, your treatment options will depend on the where the cancer is, what treatments you’ve had before, and your health.
 Treatment options might include surgery, radiation therapy, chemotherapy, or some combination of these.
-For more on how recurrent cancer is treated, see Treatment of Pancreatic Cancer, Based on Extent of the Cancer.
+See Treatment of Pancreatic Cancer, Based on Extent of the Cancer.

-For more general information on dealing with a recurrence, you might also want to see Understanding Recurrence.
+For more general information on recurrence, see Understanding Recurrence.

 People who’ve had pancreatic cancer can still get other cancers.
 Learn more in Second Cancers After Pancreatic Cancer.

 Some amount of feeling depressed, anxious, or worried is normal when pancreatic cancer is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
 Learn more in Life After Cancer.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.